devfake/flox/README.md

 ##### Client / Public

-* Open the `public/assets/js/config.js` file and modify them.
+* Open the `/public/assets/js/config.js` file and modify them.
 The `uri` is needed for the react-router.
 If your app lives in the root folder, change it to `/`.
 The rest should be clear.

 **Only for development:**
 * Run `npm install` in your `client` folder.
 * Run `gulp watch` or `gulp watch --production` and make your work.

+### Misc

+There is a light theme option: Add `light-theme` class to `body` in `/client/views/app.blade.php`.

 ### Todo